-My problem wasn’t that I didn’t get around to reading them, though sometimes I don’t have a chance before I have a small pile.
+My problem wasn’t that I didn’t get around to reading them.
 My problem was that I wanted to keep them to try out recipes and crafts and remember other tidbits of good information found in them.

 But when more are coming in every month, that isn’t helpful at all!